dart-league/dson/README.md

 ## Convert objects to JSON strings

-To convert objects to JSON strings you only need to use the `toJson` function, annotate the object with `@serializable` and pass the `object` to `toJson` method as parameter:
+To convert objects to JSON strings you only need to use the `toJson` function, annotate the object with `@serializable` and pass the `object` to the `toJson` function as parameter:

 ```dart
 import 'package:dson/dson.dart';